corsen2000/vim-mode-tutor/tour.md

 Sample - The quick brown fox jumped over the lazy dog.
 Fix Me - The quick brown fox jumped over the lazy dog. the lazy dog. the lazy.

-Sample - The quick brown fox jumped over the lazy dog.
-Fix Me - The quick quick brown fox fox jumped over the the lazy lazy dog.

-Sample - The quick brown fox jumped over the lazy dog.
-Fix Me - The quick brown fox jumped over the lazy dog. the lazy dog. the lazy.

 ## Yank and put
 * y -> copy from the cursor to the new position given by the next command
   * yw -> copy from the cursor to the beginning of the next word